 Resume Example with List of SKills

-Innovative, detail-oriented software engineer is developing exciting new programs and applications for Windows, MacOS, iOS and Android, providing 8 years of experience.
+An innovative, detail-oriented software engineer is developing exciting new programs and applications for Windows, macOS, iOS, and Android, providing 8 years of experience.

 Manage the project

 • Technical specifications and documentation